AlbertMontolio/Library/Advanced_HTML_CSS/cheetsheet.md

 }
 ```

-and now let's paint our title-wrapper
+and now let's paint our `title-wrapper`.

 ```css
 .title-wrapper {